Traditional Chinese Medicine

 Medicine is holistic and has long history

-pairs of balanced forces, general known as the JIN and the
+the unit there are many pairs of balanced forces, general known as

-however, there is an balance between them, we feel ill.
+and energetic.
+However, when there is an imbalance between them, we

 Traditional Chinese Medicine is an ancient

-method of health care that combines the use of the following treatment:
+method of health care that combines the use of the following:

 1. Chinese Herbal Medicine